redhat-developer/app-services-ui/README.md

 Project can be run in two modes:

-- Using remote federated components from console.redhat.com
+- Using remote federated components from console.redhat.com (only for Red Hat Internal usage)
 - Running federated modules locally (dev)

 ## Running project with remote components